To Store or Not? Online Data Selection for Federated Learning with Limited Storage: Design of ODE

 \textbf{Data Valuation}.
-Based on the above analysis on the impact of a local data sample on the convergence rate during model training process and the inference accuracy of the final model, especially the term 2 in both (\ref{equation: global loss reduction}) and (\ref{equation: lemma 1}), we first define a new data valuation metric in FL, and provide the theoretical understanding as well as intuitive interpretation.
+Based on the above analysis, we define a new data valuation metric in FL, and provide the theoretical understanding as well as intuitive interpretation.

-\begin{definition}(Data Valuation Metric) In the $t^{th}$ round, for a client $c\in C$, the value of a data sample $(x,y)$ is defined as the projection of its local gradient onto the global gradient direction of the current global model calculated with the unbiased global data distribution:
+\begin{definition}(Data Valuation Metric) In the $t^{th}$ round, for a client $c\!\in\!C$, the value of a data sample $(x,y)$ is defined as the projection of its local gradient $\nabla l(w,x,y)$ onto the global gradient of the current global model over the unbiased global data distribution:

-\end{definition} Based on this new data valuation metric, once a client receives a new data sample, she can make an online decision on whether to store this sample by comparing the data value of the new sample and those of old samples in the local storage, which can be easily implemented as a priority queue.
+\end{definition} Based on this new data valuation metric, once a client receives a new data sample, she can make an online decision on whether to store this sample by comparing the data value of the new sample with those of old samples in storage, which can be easily implemented as a priority queue.

-\textit{Theoretical Understanding.} On the one hand, maximizing the above data valuation of the selected data samples is a one-step greedy strategy for minimizing the loss of global model in each training round, because it optimizes the dominant term (term 2) in the lower bound of global loss reduction in (\ref{equation: global loss reduction}).
-The one-step-look-ahead strategy means that we only consider the first epoch of the local model training in (\ref{equation: global loss reduction}), \emph{i.e.}, $\langle\nabla_wl(w^{t,i}_c,x,y), \nabla_wF(w_\mathrm{fed}^{t-1})\rangle$, where the index $i$ is set as $0$ and $w_c^{t,0}=w_\mathrm{fed}^{t-1}$.
-On the other hand, this data valuation metric also improves the inference accuracy of the final global model by narrowing the gap between the models trained through FL and CL, as it reduces the high-weight term of the dominant part, \emph{i.e.}, $(1+\eta L)^{m-1}G_c(w_k^{t,0})$, in the model weight divergence bound shown in (\ref{equation: model weight divergence}).
-The above two perspectives have also been demonstrated by our empirical results in Section \ref{section: Effectiveness and Robustness of ODE}.
+\textit{Theoretical Understanding.} On the one hand, maximizing the above data valuation metric of the selected data samples is a one-step greedy strategy for minimizing the loss of the updated global model in each training round according to (\ref{equation: global loss reduction}), accelerating model training.
+On the other hand, this metric also improves the inference accuracy of the final global model by narrowing the gap between the models trained through FL and CL, as it reduces the high-weight term of the dominant part in (\ref{equation: model weight divergence}), \emph{i.e.}, $(1+\eta L)^{m-1}G_c(w_k^{t,0})$.